programs

 Academic Reinforcement Daily reading and math activities prevent summer learning loss while keeping skills sharp for the upcoming school year.

 Nutritious Meals Breakfast, lunch, and afternoon snacks included, meeting USDA nutrition guidelines and accommodating dietary restrictions.
+All provided by the State of Florida, according to their standards.

 Small Group Focus Low camper-to-counselor ratios ensure personalized attention and meaningful relationships.